-Keeping children safe on line: Advice for parents.
+Keeping children safe on line - remote learning

-Keeping children safe during remote education is essential as technology and the internet often provide the platform that facilitates harm.
+Keeping children safe during remote education is essential as technology and the internet often provides the platform that facilitates harm.
 Technology has become a significant factor in many safeguarding issues.
 These issues can be categorised into three areas of risk: